 Stuck In The Mud With Bear and Ralph

-Stepping off Mayday, my once blue trainers have now taken on a distinctly syrupy red tone as I sink a foot into the mud soup, cursing my negligence but relieved the Nikons are still in one piece.
-Wading back, I assess the rather bleak situation and surmise in a most Bear Grylls manner that I’m a bit f*cked.
-No rope, no tools, and no people to help leaves me with a few dismal options, and with 70km to the nearest village, I honestly don’t want to start walking.
+Stepping off Mayday, my blue trainers take on a distinctly red tone as I sink a foot into the muddy soup pretending to be a track.
+Cursing my negligence I half-slide and half hop to the side of the pool and surmise in a most Bear Grylls manner that I’m a bit f*cked.
+No rope, no tools and no people to help leaves me with only a few dismal options, and with at least 70km to the nearest village I honestly didn’t want to start walking.

 Mayday had only sunk a foot or so and while the mud was saturated from recent heavy rain, it wasn’t too viscous.
 Pulling my legs free I accidently leave a trainer buried deep, spend 5 minutes extracting it and then penetrate the jungle foliage looking for nature’s tools to plan my escape.

 Time passes.
 Maybe an hour, maybe two, I wasn’t sure.
 It could have been days, but more probably ten minutes.
 Finally I emerge with pockets stuffed full of leaves and branches and twigs underarm ready to exact Mayday’s prison-break.

 With a bed of leaves jammed deep under each wheel and a make-shift track of pathetic looking branches I summoned Bear and Ralph for moral support and started rocking Mayday back and forth.
 Kicking the engine to life, the rear wheel screamed, bucked and awkwardly freed itself giving a jump of momentum to the front, now also free from the slippery mud and looking for purchase on meager twigs.
 Cursing loudly in my best Chinese, I pushed Mayday one final time.
 Burying the snapped and twisted branches beneath her she somehow found purchase and ejected victoriously onto dryer land.